-In addition to making contemporary music, Sutherland – who is fluent in his native language – is a traditional knowledge keeper of the Mushkegowuk Cree, sings pow wow, participates in spring and fall harvests, and is a genuine example of someone who lives authentically.
-He is a father, grandfather, hard-working husband, and cultural leader, proud of who he is, and where he comes from.
-He is an inspiration to people all over the north, and a true role model who brings hope to people in places where they sometimes have a hard time finding hope.
+In addition to making contemporary music, Sutherland – who is fluent in Mushkegowuk Cree, his native language – is a traditional knowledge keeper of his people, sings pow wow, participates in spring and fall harvests, and is a genuine example of someone who lives authentically.
+He is a father, grandfather, hard-working husband, and cultural leader, proud of who he is, and his home in the North.
+He is an inspiration to people all over the James Bay, and a true role model who brings hope to people in places where they sometimes have a hard time finding hope.

 While Adrian’s home has been the subject of negative media attention in the past, he would like to change those perceptions: “There are many good stories to be told from Attawapiskat, and from all over the North.
 I hope we’re one of them.”